-- \Rightarrow Component 2 Nutrition - 35.
-The National Nutrition Programme is developing intervention models to address undernutrition among mothers and young children with a view to establishing comprehensive nutrition services to be delivered through the health system and at the community level.
-Rather than implementing a large-scale direct food assistance programme, this CP positions WFP in partnerships to develop sustainable food assistance models for promoting nutrition outcomes and to strengthen the evidence base needed for informing national policy. - 36.
-Based on discussions with government counterparts, the United Nations Children's Fund (UNICEF) and the World Health Organization (WHO), WFP will focus on MCHN to help prevent chronic undernutrition during the "1,000 days window of opportunity" from conception to 23 months.
-Community-based nutrition interventions, including preventive supplementary feeding, will be designed with partners to increase access to micronutrient-rich and energy-dense foods for pregnant and lactating women and children under 2.
-The nutrition component will also aim to promote positive behavioural change in infant and child feeding and care practices, and to encourage use of health care services, including antenatal and postnatal care. - 37.
-WFP will work with partners to develop and evaluate approaches such as vouchers for locally fortified blended foods and locally produced nutritious food.
-WFP will continue with its food fortification projects, including an ongoing rice fortification pilot. - 38.
-For PLHIV, WFP will transition during the CP from providing direct transfers through a food-based impact mitigation programme to increasing government and NGO capacity to provide comprehensive nutritional assessment, education, and counselling support within national care and treatment programmes. - ⇒ Component 3 Productive assets and livelihood support - 39.
+- 35. WFP will work with partners to develop and evaluate approaches such as vouchers for locally fortified blended foods and locally produced nutritious food.
+WFP will continue with its food fortification projects, including an ongoing rice fortification pilot. - 36.
+For PLHIV, WFP will transition during the CP from providing direct transfers through a food-based impact mitigation programme to increasing government and NGO capacity to provide comprehensive nutritional assessment, education, and counselling support within national care and treatment programmes. - ⇒ Component 3 Productive assets and livelihood support - 37.
 Investments in agricultural productivity are of high priority for both government and development partners.
 Working at an operational intersection point of many of these investment strategies, WFP is well positioned to link food-insecure households with agricultural production schemes and food supply chain initiatives under a comprehensive asset and livelihood promotion approach.
-Through the Productive Assets and Livelihood Support (PALS) programme, WFP will connect local agricultural production with food consumption needs through a comprehensive asset and livelihood promotion approach. - 40.
+Through the Productive Assets and Livelihood Support (PALS) programme, WFP will connect local agricultural production with food consumption needs through a comprehensive asset and livelihood promotion approach. - 38.
 Through PALS, WFP will develop a transfer system using a combination of food-for-assets (FFA) activities for food-insecure households and targeted vulnerable group feeding (VGF) for those people unable to participate in the FFA activities because of physical or social incapacity.
-Links to other partners' productive schemes (such as life-skills training, micro-credit and savings programmes and homestead food production) will offer opportunities for self-reliance.
+Links to other partners' productive schemes (such as life-skills training, micro-credit and savings programmes and homestead food production) will offer opportunities for self-reliance. - 39.
+The FFA interventions will provide off-season labour opportunities for food-insecure households to participate in creating community assets.
+Through a participatory process, communities will select assets that help generate higher agricultural productivity, increased access to markets and social infrastructure, and improved resilience to climate shocks.
+Community assets may include tertiary feeder roads, irrigation canals, small dams and dykes, fish ponds and trees.
+WFP will continue to ensure due diligence in minimizing the environmental impact of its FFA interventions. - 40.
+Both FFA and VGF will be managed in collaboration with commune councils and integrated within the Government's National Program for Sub-National Democratic Development (2010-2019).
+FFA design and processes are expected to inform a national public works programme (currently under development under the NSPS) which could eventually incorporate WFP's PALS component.